3intermute/arm64_silent_syscall_hook/README.txt

 system call hooking on linux is quite trivial. current common techniques include:
 - using the kernel ftrace api
 - modifying sys_call_table to point to your own table
-- modifying addresses in sys_call_table to point to point to your own code
+- modifying addresses in sys_call_table to point to your own code
 - patching the syscall entries themselves

-unfortunately, even usermode rootkit scanners can detect the first 2 methods- via periodically checking /proc/kallsyms or system.map. current kernelmode rootkit scanners will easily detect all of these methods.
+unfortunately, even userland rootkit scanners can detect the first 2 methods- via periodically checking /proc/kallsyms or system.map. current kernel mode rootkit scanners will easily detect all of these methods.

 rain king patches el0_svc_common, which is invoked by the exception handler on a svc el0_svc_common then redirects execution to the syscall entry via looking up its address in sys_call_table.

-rain king then checks the # of the syscall and redirects execution to two different tables, depending on if the syscall # is marked as hooked. leaving sys_call_table, and the entries it points to, unmodified.
+rain king then checks the # of the syscall and redirects execution to two different tables - depending on if the syscall # is marked as hooked. this leaves the sys_call_table and the entries it points to unmodified.

-as far as i am aware, no current rootkit scanner will be able to detect this, however detection would be as simple as checksumm-ing el0_svc_common every now and then from, say, a trustzone driver.
+as far as i am aware, no current rootkit scanner currently detects this, although doing so could be as trivial as periodically comparing a checksum of the table to a base value, perhaps with a trustzone driver.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++